Azure-Samples/java-microservices-asa-e-lab/docs/02_lab_migrate/02_openlab_setup_asa_std.md

 ## Instructions

-During this lab, you will:
+During this challenge, you will:

-- Create an Azure Spring Apps service
+- Create an Azure Spring Apps Enterprise service
 - Set up the config repository
-- Set up the config server for Azure Spring Apps
+- Set up the Application Configuration Service for Azure Spring Apps Enterprise
 - Create an Azure MySQL Database service
 - Deploy the Spring Petclinic app components to the Spring Apps service
-- Provide publicly available endpoints for the Spring Petclinic application
+- Provide a publicly available endpoints for the Spring Petclinic application
 - Test the application through the publicly available endpoints

    {: .note }